people3k/people3k.github.io/submit.md

 ---
-title: Submit your data
+title: Submit data
 feature_image: "/assets/excavation.jpg"
-excerpt: "Submit your data to be included in p3k14c"
+excerpt: "Submit data to be included in p3k14c"
 aside: False
 ---

 # Submit data to p3k14c
 p3k14c has been made possible through the generous sharing of data from archaeologists across the world.
-If you have some radiocarbon dates that aren't in p3k14c, we want to add them!
-Submitting your data increases the dissemination of your work, fills in geographical gaps, and contributes to the future of how we understand ourselves and our ancestors.
+If you have or know of radiocarbon dates that aren't in p3k14c, we want to add them!
+Submitting data bolsters its dissemination, fills in geographical gaps, and contributes to the future of how we understand ourselves and our ancestors.

 ## Submission instructions

-Before handing off your data to us, we ask that you format it in a few ways so as to make the process of integrating it into p3k14c as smooth as possible:
+Before handing off data to us, we ask that you format it in a few ways so as to make the process of integrating it into p3k14c as smooth as possible:

 1. **Remove all non-archaeological radiocarbon dates**.
 2. **Format the data using the p3k14c column schema.** We provide a [starting header](/data/p3k14c_starting-header.csv) to assist with this.
-At a minimum, data is required in the _LabID, Age, Error, LocAccuracy, Country,_ and _Continent_ columns.
+At a minimum, data is required in the _LabID, Age, Error, LocAccuracy,_ and _Continent_ columns.
 Refer to the [codebook](/codebook) for descriptions of each column.
 3. **Include a "LocAccuracy" for each date**.
 LocAccuracy is a general rating of the accuracy of a given date's location.
 It ranges from 0 (lowest accuracy)